 2. Contradictions co-exist

 If you really want to live your life and make the most of it, begin with the premise that life can be deeply confusing and even unfair at times.
 Bad things, terrible things, happen to good people all the time.
 If you think that those undergoing suffering are doing so purely on account of their own karma, think again.
-Frequently, we step into karmic field of other people that affects us too.
-If someone wears a strong perfume and comes in your vicinity, you too are forced to inhale that fragrance, for example.
+Frequently, we step into the karmic fields of other people and that affects us too.
+If someone wears a strong perfume and comes into your vicinity, you too are forced to inhale that fragrance, for example.
 The karmic orbit is something like that.

 To say that the law of karma, or any other, is absolute is to violate the first truth of certainty.
 Nothing is certain or absolute (even this statement isn’t).
 Sometimes, some things have no explanation.
-Contradictory truths and paradoxes co-exist like darkness and light come together in twilight.
+Contradictory truths and paradoxes co-exist like darkness and light come together in the twilight.
 Whatever be your belief and however sure you are of it, you will find enough evidence that will negate it.

-The only thing you can do is to lead a truthful and meaningful life to the best of your ability.
+The only thing you can do is lead a truthful and meaningful life to the best of your ability.
 You do this for you, for your own peace of mind.
 Life is a good master but a bad trader.
 It does not really care about being fair or conforming to a standard, it knows no reason.

 3. Life is a blessing

 No matter how dire the circumstances, mostly, life is a blessing.
 There are only two ways to lead your life: you can either live it like it’s a blessing or it isn’t.
-Either way, the most important thing to remember is that no one’s life has ever got better by complaining about it.
-Life doesn’t hear our complaints and that’s often a good thing because mind is always complaining about one thing or the other anyway.
+Either way, the most important thing to remember is that no one’s life has ever gotten better by complaining about it.
+Life doesn’t hear our complaints and that’s often a good thing because the mind is always complaining about one thing or the other anyway.
 It would be impossible to function if life actually started listening to our whining.

 Whatever be your past, wherever you were, could or should have been, the truth is you are here, now.
 This is it.
 This is life.
 And really, there are only two choices: start living it or keep complaining.
 If you want to start living your life, all you have to do is start from where you are now bearing in mind that you can only walk the path and be prepared at the most.
 It might rain when you expected sunshine.
 I’m not saying it’s a gamble but the outcome is not entirely in our hands.